joakimsehlstedt/cemail/README.md

-CEmail a PHP class for sending simple email messages.
+CEmail a PHP class for sending very simple email messages.
 ==================================

 By Joakim Sehlstedt